Table of contents

 The first version of Google Analytics under the Google hood was called Classic Analytics and it was released in 2008 (it was actually the 6th version of Urchin).
 It does not exist anymore and was replaced in 2013 by a newer version called Universal Analytics, which most of you are using.
 The backend data model did not evolve a lot and practically remained the same for both versions.
 The client-side tracking did change a lot though.

 As mobile applications started to grow in importance, there was a need to have a similar solution to track activities and build reports.
 Similar to Urchin, Google acquired another company that was developing a product called Firebase.
 In 2016, Google came out with a new analytics solution for integrated mobile applications.
 Anybody who had to work with user analytics was surely annoyed with the fact that website data were sitting in a different database than the mobile app data, and were not easily merged.
-This was a great disadvantage because both major competitors, Adobe Analytics and AT Internet, were able to unify them.
+This was a great disadvantage because both major competitors, Adobe Analytics and Piano Analytics, were able to unify them.
 A decision to align website data and mobile data into one platform in 2019 was the reason behind something weirdly named Google Analytics: Web + App or GAv2.